microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedroleassignment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A unified role assignment is used to grant access to resources.
+A unifiedRoleAssignment is used to grant access to resources.
 It represents a role definition assigned to a principal (typically a user) at a particular scope.

 ## Methods